Inbound marketing is all the rage these days, and with good reason.

 Marc reports that with the increased traffic, sales have “increased dramatically” over that same time period.

-Another great step in figuring out where to start with your inbound marketing efforts, and particularly your own blog content, is by doing keyword research.
+Another great step in figuring out where to start with your inbound marketing steps, and particularly your own blog content, is by doing keyword research.
 If this concept is new to you, check out this guide to learning what a keyword actually means for your business.

 The idea here is to learn what people are searching for in Google most often, and then analyzing what the results are to see if you might be able to rank near the top for that “keyword.”